Bait and Switch (book)

 Ehrenreich's discussion, therefore, focuses on the instability of life at a middle or white-collar stratum of the employment world, particularly in the case of the long 'transition' periods when people lose one particular job and attempt to attain another.
-Her initial goal was to get a job that paid in the order of $50,000 with health insurance, but had to revise this as a result of the difficulties that she faced getting a job.
-The difficulty of finding a position was in part the product of the reality of the wider jobs market: at the time of writing, she argued that 44% of the long-term unemployed are people who can be categorised as white-collar professionals, showing the extent of the insecurity that is now endemic to much of the sector.
+Her initial goal was to get a job that paid on the order of $50,000 with health insurance, but had to revise this as a result of the difficulties that she faced getting a job.
+The difficulty of finding a position was in part the product of the reality of the wider jobs market: at the time of writing, she argued that 44% of the long-term unemployed are people who can be categorized as white-collar professionals, showing the extent of the insecurity that is now endemic to much of the sector.

 Implicitly she is critical of much of the motivational industry that has flourished in the face of employment insecurity and instability; on one character assessment she is described, rather superficially and vacuously, as 'Original and Effective' and on another as 'the commandant'.
-Throughout this process, she concludes, she is being asked to undergo a form of depersonalisation.
+Throughout this process, she concludes, she is being asked to undergo a form of depersonalization.
 Moreover, she is critical of the notion that one loses a job or finds it hard to find one because of some internal failing, instead placing the emphasis on the difficulties and challenges of the external reality.
 Her hope is that future solutions lie in updated forms of collective action that protect employees from the vicissitudes and volatility of the employment world.